diaxz12/natixis-python-level-1/README.md

-# natixis-python-level-1
+# Natixis Python Level 1 - Beginner Course

+## Course Overview

-n introductory course designed for beginners to learn how to use Python as a powerful tool for working with data.
+This introductory course is designed for beginners to learn how to use Python as a powerful tool for working with data.
 Students will gain a solid foundation in Python programming while focusing on practical skills for accessing, manipulating, and analyzing data effectively.

+## Course Structure

+### Class 1: Introduction to Python - The Basics
+- **Installation & Setup**
+  - Python installation
+  - Setting working directory
+  - IDE (Integrated Development Environment) setup
+  - Main libraries introduction

+- **Python Fundamentals**
+  - Syntax basics
+  - Variable types and data types
+  - Basic mathematical functions (min, max, mean, sum, correlation, std, round, etc.)
+  - Operators

+- **Control Flow**
+  - If...
+Else statements
+  - While Loop
+  - For Loop
+  - Breaking out of loops

+### Class 2: Data Structures
+- **Core Data Structures**
+  - Lists
+  - Sets
+  - Arrays
+  - Dictionary

+- **Introduction to Pandas**
+  - Introduction to pandas dataframes

+### Class 3: Data Frames
+- **Data Import & Information**
+  - Read/import data
+  - Get information about the dataset
+  - Dimension and columns
+  - Data access and sorting

+- **Data Analysis**
+  - Analyzing data
+  - Basic statistics (max, min, mean, median, mode, percentiles)
+  - Create data frame and fill

+- **Data Manipulation**
+  - Change a Data Frame's Row and Column Names
+  - Access and Change a Data Frame's Values
+  - Filter data frames (select rows, subset, conditions)
+  - Remove Columns and Rows from a Data Frame
+  - Add Rows and Columns to a Data Frame
+  - Remove Data Frame Rows and Columns with NA-Values

+- **Data Export & Reporting**
+  - Export data frame
+  - Generate reports automatically

+### Class 4: Database
+- **Database Operations**
+  - Connection to database
+  - Data extraction
+  - Queries

+## Learning Objectives

+By the end of this course, students will be able to:
+- Set up a Python development environment
+- Write basic Python programs using fundamental syntax and control structures
+- Work with Python's core data structures (lists, sets, arrays, dictionaries)
+- Import, manipulate, and analyze data using pandas DataFrames
+- Connect to databases and extract data

+## Prerequisites

+- No prior programming experience required
+- Basic computer literacy
+- Interest in data analysis and programming

+## Course Materials

+- Class materials and exercises are provided in the respective folders
+- Hands-on exercises for each class to reinforce learning
+- Solution files for self-assessment

+## Getting Started

+1. Ensure Python is installed on your system
+2. Set up Visual Studio IDE (Integrated Development Environment)
+3. Navigate to the exercises folder to begin with Class 1 exercises
+4. Follow along with the class materials as you progress through each module

+---

+*This course provides a comprehensive foundation in Python programming with a focus on practical data analysis skills.*